 Retirement information is one of the most important resources for any minister.
 While many denominations may endorse or provide some kind of retirement, most provide inadequate information regarding individual options or retirement planning.
 Our goal is to bring the awareness and importance of planning retirement especially at different stages of one’s life.
 Please feel free to share this with others, including your church board.
+Full printable article link at the bottome of this page.

 Planning your retirement is extremely important!!!
 People who do not plan---plan to fail.
 Who is there for a minister who does not plan for retirement?
 Denominations, churches, and parishioners will not “bail out” a minister when there are no adequate funds set aside for retirement income.
 Many ministers get to the age of retirement only to realize they must continue preaching for the sake of “needing the income” instead of “desiring to preach”.
 Some have lived in parsonages.
 Where do they go after they have stopped pastoring.
 Who provides housing?
 The church?
 The denomination?
 Family?